return42/sphkerneldoc/linux_src_doc/net/batman-adv/bridge_loop_avoidance_c.rst

 .. c:function:: bool batadv_bla_is_backbone_gw(struct sk_buff *skb, struct batadv_orig_node *orig_node, int hdr_size)

-    check if originator is a backbone gw for a VLAN.
+    check if originator is a backbone gw for a VLAN

     :param struct sk_buff \*skb:
         the frame to be checked